Showing posts with label prostitution. Show all posts

 "Charges of living off immoral earnings were introduced to reach the pimps who exploited women and forced them into sexual misery.
 However, many women complain that in fact they make their own choices about how they earn a living, and the law is frequently used against boyfriends and husbands or family members who exercise no control over them at all.
 The effect is to prevent these women having any semblance of a home life.
 Taxi drivers, particularly minicab drivers, are sometimes charged with living off immoral earnings if they provide a regular service for prostitutes and facilitate their work.
 The same is true for landlords and massage-parlour and sauna owners if the police take against them."

 Later in the chapter she writes about the Sexual Offenses Act 2003, the Modern Slavery Act 2015 and the Police and Crime Act 2009.
+She doesn't mention that the Police and Crime Act 2009 was intended to amend the definition of a brothel so that two or three individuals may work together (whatever happened to that?).
 She also mentions the National Referral Mechanism.

 She finds persuasive a book called Illegal and Illicit: Sex Regulation and Social Control by Joanna Phoenix and Sarah Oerton.
 They show that the law operates to the detriment of some women who choose prostitution voluntarily.